TODAY IN HISTORY: Signing of Civil Rights Act (April 11, 1968)

 This was a landmark part of legislation in the United States that provided for equal housing opportunities regardless of race, creed, or national origin and made it a federal crime to “by force or by threat of force, injure, intimidate, or interfere with anyone … by reason of their race, color, religion, or national origin.”

-Title VIII of the Civil Rights Act of 1968 is commonly known as the Fair Housing Act and was meant as a follow‑up to the Civil Rights Act of 1964.
+Title VIII of the Civil Rights Act of 1968 is commonly known as the Fair Housing Act and was meant as a follow‑up to the Act of 1964.
+It prohibits discrimination concerning the sale, rental, or financing of housing based on race, religion, national origin, and sex.

-See President Johnson’s remarks about the significance of the Civil Rights Act below:
+See President Johnson’s remarks about the significance of the Act below: